mario8192-march8182-A/Sonic4Ep1-WP7-Decompilation/README.md

 It's so big that it VS to lag pretty badly, but I've never had it hard crash.

 ## XNB files are perfectly fine
-The issue is the format of the audio itself, MonoGame on Windows excpects OGG Vorbis audio, while the original audio files are WMAs.
+The issue is the format of the audio itself, MonoGame on Windows expects OGG Vorbis audio, while the original audio files are WMAs.
 A simple conversion with ffmpeg and a mass rename is enough to fix most of these issues.
 I've also built a tool that changes the file extension the XNBs are looking for, to make this process easier.